Naagin 3: After Icchadari Nevla, Rajat Tokas’ Transformation To Naagraj Surprises Fans!

 - Rajat Tokas Is Miffed About His Link-up Rumours With Tanu Khan!

-Naagin 3 is all set to hit the television screen soon!
+Naagin 3 is all set to hit the television screens soon!
 Recently, Ekta Kapoor revealed the looks of two naagins - Karishma Tanna and Anita Hassanandani.
 Although a few fans were upset that they won't be able to see the original cast - Mouni Roy and Adaa Khan, a few others were excited for the new season.

 It is being said that Jodha Akbar actor, Rajat Tokas will be seen on the show.
 Now, the look of the actor has been revealed and the fans can't keep calm!